-I love to travel and for me planning the trip is all part of the fun!
-There are two main ways I use my BuJo as a travel journal.
-Firstly for planning the actual trip and itinerary, and secondly for documenting the trip either while I’m away or on my return.
+I love to travel and, for me, planning the trip is all part of the fun!
+There are two main ways I use my Bullet Journal for travel planning.
+Firstly, for planning the actual trip and itinerary, and secondly for documenting the trip while I’m away or when I get home.

 I also like to add in some key details about the country I am visiting such as: Currency, Language, Capital City and Population.

-Once the planning is done and the trip is complete I often want to document the things that I’ve seen.
+Once the planning is done and the trip is complete, I often want to document the things that I’ve seen and done.
 I love to use more of a scrapbook style to save ticket stubs and other souvenirs that I have collected.

-After a recent trip to Belfast I created the spread below.
-I wanted to replicate the stunning street art by using graffiti style text to write out the central title.
-I loved this text so much that I then created a Graffiti Text Stencil so that I can replicate it more easily!
+After a trip to Belfast I created the spread below.
+I wanted to replicate the stunning street art by using graffiti style text for the central title.
+I loved this text so much that I then created a Graffiti Text Stencil so that I (and others!) can replicate it more easily!

-To help with future travel planning I have created a printable travel planning worksheet.
-To download this to use in your own journal click here!
+To help with future travel planning I have created a printable travel planning worksheet, which you can download to use in your own journal.